m4n3dw0lf/vampy/README.md

   -o, --output <DIRECTORY/PATH>		Output directory to store dump results
 					(strings of all dumped data will be sa ved in the local directory)

+  -u, --usb				Specify that the dump will be made on USB connected device.

   -p, --process <NAME>			Name of application to dump